Dev8683/pvsneslibwiki/PVSneslib-and-Programmer-Notepad.md

 * Makefile is the file used to make the .sfc file.
 * template.c is the C source file.

-Now, just do a "make clean" command (with the shortcut you configured below, for example Alt+é for me).
+Now, just do a "make clean" command (with the shortcut you configured, for example Alt+é for me).
 You must see a new Output window with the result of your make clean command.

 ```